FarronF/limerick-council-meetings/meetings/2022/05/23-Full Meeting of Limerick City and County Council/Minutes - Full Meeting of Limerick City and County Council - 28th March 2022.md

 where concerns were expressed in relation to this proposed disposal.
 Members had

-highlighted that the property was in an important tourist location and the importance of it--- 9
+highlighted that the property was in an important tourist location and the importance of it
+---
+9

 being utilised to the fullest extent possible, given its location and tourism objectives for the